Skip to main content

 • Pages are linked to each other

-• Layout of page menu/funnel steps look different
+• The layout of the page menu/funnel steps looks different

 • A/B Testing